syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/appearance.md

 **Cell**

-The following example illustrates how to add a template in the data label using array cell binding.
+The following example demonstrates how to add a data label template for array cell binding.

 {% if page.publishingplatform == "typescript" %}